chikalaka/todo-ai/DATABASE_SETUP.md

-  created_at TIMESTAMPTZ NOT NULL DEFAULT NOW(), updated_at TIMESTAMPTZ NOT NULL DEFAULT NOW(), due_date TIMESTAMPTZ, status TEXT NOT NULL CHECK (status IN ('todo', 'in_progress', 'done')) DEFAULT 'todo', priority INTEGER NOT NULL CHECK (priority BETWEEN 1 AND 10) DEFAULT 5, archived BOOLEAN NOT NULL DEFAULT FALSE
+  created_at TIMESTAMPTZ NOT NULL DEFAULT NOW(), updated_at TIMESTAMPTZ NOT NULL DEFAULT NOW(), due_date TIMESTAMPTZ, status TEXT NOT NULL CHECK (status IN ('todo', 'in_progress', 'done', 'blocked')) DEFAULT 'todo', priority INTEGER NOT NULL CHECK (priority BETWEEN 1 AND 10) DEFAULT 5, archived BOOLEAN NOT NULL DEFAULT FALSE
 );